rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     /etc/cron.daily/logrotate.cron

-If you want logrotate to run more often (for hourly log rotation, for example) you&rsquo;ll need to look into using cron to run logrotate through a script in /etc/cron.hourly.
+If you want logrotate to run more often (for hourly log rotation, for example) you'll need to look into using cron to run logrotate through a script in /etc/cron.hourly.

 When logrotate runs it reads its configuration files to determine where